Habits (Stay High)

-"Habits (Stay High)" is a song recorded by Swedish singer-songwriter Tove Lo from her debut extended play (EP), Truth Serum, and her debut studio album, Queen of the Clouds (2014).
+"Habits (Stay High)" is a song recorded by Swedish singer-songwriter Tove Lo for her debut extended play, Truth Serum, and debut studio album, Queen of the Clouds (2014).
 It was written by Lo with Ludvig Söderberg and Jakob Jerlström, while it was produced by the latter two under the production name the Struts.
 The song was recorded from 2012 to 2013, at Warner/Chappell Studios, based in Stockholm, Sweden.
 Initially, the singer self-released the song under the title "Habits" on 15 March 2013 as her second independently released single.

 After Lo was signed to Universal Music, the track was re-released on 6 December 2013 under the title of "Habits (Stay High)" as both the second single from Truth Serum and the lead single from Queen of the Clouds.
 Musically, it is a pop and electropop song which features a minimal and upbeat electronic instrumentation.
 Its lyrics delve into the singer's attempts to forget her previous boyfriend through substance abuse, drinking and other hedonistic practices.
 Consequently, some music critics and Lo herself noted a contrast between the song's production and its lyrical content.

 "Habits (Stay High)" was well received by most critics, who commended its lyrics and production.
 The track became a sleeper hit; it entered the music charts in 2014, one year after its original release.
 The recording peaked at number three on the Billboard Hot 100 in the United States and became the highest-charting song by a Swedish artist on that chart since "The Sign" by Ace of Base peaked at number one in 1994.
 It was certified 8× platinum by the Recording Industry Association of America (RIAA) and has sold over 2.6 million copies in the country.
 Additionally, the track topped the charts in Poland and Romania, and peaked within the top ten in Austria, Canada, France and Switzerland, among others.